MicrosoftDocs/azure-docs-powershell/azps-7.1.0/Az.Accounts/Rename-AzContext.md

 ## SYNOPSIS
 Rename an Azure context.
 By default contexts are named by user account and subscription.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.accounts/rename-azcontext) for up-to-date information.

 ## SYNTAX

 ### RenameByInputObject (Default)